 Klimatkommunernas' 10-task-list for local governments

-Sweden has taken the role of a pioneer in the climate transition, and local governments have an important role in reducing emissions.
-The members of Klimatkommunerna have solid experience of climate strategy and action.
-We know that it is possible to implement a number of climate measures, which also have positive effects on the working environment, health and finances.
-Below we have selected ten steps that all local governments in Sweden can take.
-The ten tasks focus on emissions from the municipal organization, where the availability to reduce emissions is the greatest.
+Sweden is taking a leading role in the climate transition, and local governments have an important role.
+Our members have solid experience of climate strategy and action.
+We know that it’s possible to implement a number of climate measures with positive effects on working environment, health and economy.
+Below, we have selected ten steps that all local governments in Sweden can take.
+The ten steps focus on emissions from the municipal organization, where the local governments’ availability to reduce emissions is the greatest.

 Klimatkommunernas’ members, board and secretariat

 Emissions from vehicles owned and leased by the municipality and its’ municipal companies can easily be reduced, by exchanging vehicles and fuels for greener options.
 Start out by reviewing which vehicles you own and what fuels they run on.
 Then, set a goal of phasing out the fossil fuels from your municipal operations.
 Our members recommend forming a vehicle group with key persons, that develops an action plan.
 Centralizing ownership of the vehicles by appointing a ”vehicle unit” with a dedicated ”vehicle boss” who then leases/rents vehicles to the users in the different departments/units, is another success factor.

 2. Make climate-friendly travel the most attractive choice